 - Serves 4

-- 2. Core the apples using a sharp pairing knife or melon baller, scooping out some of the flesh, but leaving the apples whole and intact.
-Make a slit around the middle of each apple to prevent them from exploding while baking.
+Using a sharp pairing knife or melon baller, core the apples, scooping out some of the flesh but leaving the apples whole and intact.
+Make a slit near the middle of each apple to prevent them from exploding while baking.